yinboblue/CNN-Multi-Label-Text-Classification/README.md

 This project is my research group project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.).

 The main objective of the project is to solve the multi-label text classification problem based on Convolutional Neural Networks.
+Thus, the format of the data label is like [0, 1, 0, ..., 1, 1] according to the characteristics of such problem.

 ## Requirements